 You can read more on these Five Principles here:

 - The Trilogy: Islam is not only the Koran – it is also the Sunna of Mohammed, found in his biography (the Sira) and his traditions (the Hadith).
-The Koran, the Sira and the Hadith define Islam and need to be taken as a whole.
+The Koran, the Sira and the Hadith define Islam.
+Islamic law is derived from these texts.

 - Political Islam: The doctrine that relates to Kafirs (non-Muslims) and demands political (not religious) domination.
 The Koran devotes 64% of its text to the Kafir.